EnergyModelsX/EnergyModelsBase.jl/docs/src/how-to/extend-resource-functionality.md

 end
 ```

-## 3. Declare resource-specific variables
+### 3. Declare resource-specific variables

 Use [`variables_flow_resource`](@ref) to create resource variables.

 Important:

 - Declare each variable name once.
 - Filter `𝒩` and `ℒ` down to the subsets that actually use the special resource.
-- Keep bounds in `constraints_resource` when they depend on dispatch logic.
+- You can create resource dependent bounds as well.

 ```julia
 function EMB.variables_flow_resource(